Image by Siraphol Siricharattakul

 To keep growing a business, it’s vital to preserve the trust of customers, employees, partners and investors.

-No matter how small or large your company is, a strategically written succession plan is critical for sustainability.
+No matter how small or large your company is, a strategically written succession plan for leadership is critical for sustainability.

 The succession plan must be designed and implemented well and take in consideration the opinions of key stakeholders.